 These Wooloowin homeowners came to PlaceMate Architects as they dreamed of a larger family home.
 They needed more space to live and work, and a soundproof room to watch ice hockey for their family including two boisterous boys.

-This cute three-bedroom workers cottage on a small block fronting a noisy suburban street was bursting at the seams.
+This cute three-bedroom workers cottage sat on a small block fronting a noisy Wooloowin street was bursting at the seams.
 Entry was via the back door, past a tiny bathroom.
 It had no covered outdoor area, no parking, no storage and the kitchen was dark.
 In a designated character area, it couldn’t be demolished and land was tight.

 Client & Partner Testimonials

 I have been working with Jan on small and large projects for over 15 years.
 These ranged from small extensions to very complex projects, one which was awarded the Master Builders best renovation over 250 k and the quality and workmanship award.
 Working with Jan has always been a pleasure, and despite whatever difficulties a large renovation throws your way, Jan always displays the ability to work though it, providing the best result and a pleasurable working relationship.
 Jan’s designs are practical, efficient and work for the needs of the client.
 I can speak for this as Jan designed my home in Camp Hill.Stewart Harris Builder

 Jan, you did a fantastic job translating our unformed ideas into a classy home, fulfilling all our requirements.
 We are most impressed that you were able to design such a unique and spacious home on a small block and yet one that blends in with the ambience of the suburb without being ostentatious.
 Your choice of building materials was inspired and the design incorporating the high ceiling in the living/dining/kitchen area impresses everyone who sees it.
 We also appreciated your no-nonsense, straightforward, approach to the whole project.
 Congratulations on a great jobLola & Ian Binch Owners